CST BLOG: Lab Expectations

 All Posts

-Guest blogger Gina Lee, PhD, is an Assistant Professor of Microbiology and Molecular Genetics at the University of California Irvine and Chao Family Comprehensive Cancer Center.
-This post details the recent review paper by the Gina Lee Lab at UC Irvine: M6A in the Signal Transduction Network.
+Guest author Gina Lee, PhD, is an Assistant Professor of Microbiology and Molecular Genetics at the University of California Irvine and Chao Family Comprehensive Cancer Center.

 Cells have developed sophisticated regulation mechanisms to ensure proper development and function.
 While extensive research has increased our understanding of how cellular events are regulated at the gene transcription level, there is still much to learn about the hidden layer of gene regulation—the chemical modification of RNA.